Shalina-P/Learn-Terraform/README.md

 # Terraform Modules

 This repository is for Terraform modules that will be referenced in other code.
-The modules will be referenced using the example argument below. (replace INSERT-MODULE-HERE with the folder to be used)
+The modules will be referenced using the example argument below. (replace INSERT-MODULE-HERE with the folder to be used) test

 ```
 source = "github.com/jakeasarus/terraform/INSERT-MODULE-HERE"